Monsta X: Concept and lyrical themes

 Monsta X showed how diverse their concepts were, starting from their LGBT-themed concept for The Clan series, which is all about youth growth.
 L-ost depicts the loss and pain of youth, containing young people who live with pain in their hearts and having tragic ending through loss, G-uilty contains the story of protecting their innocence against the world that has caused them loss and pain, and B-eautiful portrays youth's rebellion, released in T-rilogy.

-The group also showed how they expanded their worldview, through the release of Take.1 Are You There?, as they explore the seven deadly sins concept.
-It was conceptualized as battle of "Light and Dark", "Good and Evil", "Life and Death", and everything on the border, searching salvation.
+The group also showed how they expanded their worldview through the release of Take.1 Are You There?, as they explore the seven deadly sins concept.
+It was conceptualized as battle of "Light and Dark", "Good and Evil", "Life and Death", and everything on the border searching salvation.
 It continued through the release of Take.2 We Are Here, with the theme of finding hope in the midst of loss and wandering, while finding salvation in the process.

-As they were inspired to go in a new direction to show the many sides to love, Monsta X came back with a villain-inspired concept, referencing different well-known characters from the movies, such as Kingsman, American Psycho, The Silence of the Lambs, Fight Club, Joker, and Drive, upon the release of Fatal Love.
-Experimenting with their boldest concept yet: temptation, the group wanted to explore the darker side of romance, showing it as both cruel and beautiful.
+As they were inspired to go in a new direction to show the many sides of love, Monsta X released All About Luv, which explores the elements of relationships, dealing with breakups and deceit.
+The group came back with a villain-inspired concept, referencing different well-known characters from the movies such as Kingsman, American Psycho, The Silence of the Lambs, Fight Club, Joker, and Drive, with the release of Fatal Love, which experiments with the concept of temptation and exploring the darker side of romance, showing it as both cruel and beautiful.
+They also released The Dreaming, which explores the deep meaning of love, lust, and loss, dealing with heartbreak and revival.

 The group's lyrics address the themes of love and empowerment in general.